Georgian Orthodox Church: Georgian Church during the Golden Age of Georgia

-Medieval Georgian illuminated manuscript of Mokvi Gospels, 13th century.
+Throughout the Middle Ages, the Georgian Orthodox Church supported monasteries at holy sites outside of Georgia, such as this Iviron Monastery in Greece.

-Between the 11th and the early 13th centuries, Georgia experienced a political, economical and cultural golden age, as the Bagrationi dynasty managed to unite western and eastern halves of the country into a single kingdom.
-To accomplish that goal, kings relied much on the prestige of the Church, and enrolled its political support by giving it many economical advantages, immunity from taxes and large appanages.
-At the same time, the kings, most notably David the Builder (1089–1125), used state power to interfere in church affairs.
-In 1103, he summoned the council of Ruisi-Urbnisi, which condemned Armenian Miaphysitism in stronger terms than ever before, and gave unprecedented power, second only to the Patriarch, to his friend and advisor George of Chqondidi.
-For the following centuries, the Church would remain a crucial feudal institution, whose economical and political power would always be at least equal to that of the main noble families.
+Between the 11th and the early 13th centuries, Georgia experienced a political, economic, and cultural golden age, as the Bagrationi dynasty managed to unite the western and eastern halves of the country into a single kingdom.
+To accomplish that goal, the kings relied heavily on the prestige of the church and secured its political support by granting it numerous economic advantages, immunity from taxes, and large appanages.
+At the same time, the kings, most notably David the Builder (1089–1125), used state power to get the church affairs in order.
+In 1103, he convened the council of Ruisi-Urbnisi, which condemned Armenian Miaphysitism more strongly than ever before and granted unprecedented power, second only to the patriarch, to his friend and advisor George of Chqondidi.
+For the following centuries, the church remained a crucial feudal institution, whose economic and political power was always at least equal to that of the main noble families.

+Throughout the Middle Ages, Georgia played a significant role in supporting Orthodox Christian communities throughout the Balkans and the Holy Land, with significant contributions to religious centers such as the Bachkovo Monastery in Bulgaria, Monastery of the Cross in Jerusalem and the Monastery of Iviron in Greece.
+Georgian monarchs and members of the nobility made substantial donations to local churches, including financial contributions, manuscripts, and liturgical objects.
+Rulers such as Queen Tamar, David VIII, and George V the Brilliant engaged in diplomatic negotiations with the sultans of Egypt to secure and enhance the legal and religious rights of Orthodox Christians in the Holy Land.
+During this period, Georgia also maintained close ecclesiastical ties with the major patriarchates and was periodically visited by the patriarchs of Jerusalem and Antioch, as well as other high-ranking clergy.